Is your small business overestimating its CRM needs? What are the most important CRM features for first-time users?

 As the CRM market matures, it is also beginning to diversify.
 Whereas specialized manufacturing businesses may not have been well-served by first-generation, sales-focused CRM systems, newer software options are much more focused on the needs of these specific business segments.

-In what ways can SMBs benefit from intuitive and automated CRM?
+In what ways can SMBs benefit from intuitive and automated CRM for small business?

 Since most SMBs are first-time CRM users, the easier and more intuitive the system is to use, the better.
 A CRM system is there to ease workflow and automate an already extant sales process, not to confuse people further.
 More complex systems are better for bigger businesses, particularly those with IT departments.

-If you’re interested in learning more about these key findings, as well as some critical takeaways and next steps, check out the full report from Andrew Friedenthal, the CRM market analyst for the contact management consultancy Software Advice.
+If you’re interested in learning more about these key findings, as well as some critical takeaways and next steps regarding CRM for small business solutions, check out the full report from Andrew Friedenthal, the CRM market analyst for the contact management consultancy Software Advice.